 When our kids open up to us and share their self-insulting words, we would be wise to remember three things:

 - There is always a bigger picture.
 Maybe your daughter saw something that makes her feel uncomfortable with herself.
 Maybe a text is making her feel inadequate, discouraged or disappointed.
 Is there a change going on in her life that maybe she’s worried about and just can’t figure out how to express it?
 Help her find her feelings and work through them.

 - It is not enough to encourage once.
 Maybe it’s true that kids “bounce back” but they are certainly not immune to the same kinds of emotional ups and downs that you and I feel when we face a Confidence Conflict.
 With each new season, sport, school, relationship or text message, they are exploring their identity, and unfortunately, some seasons make them (or us!) painfully aware of their areas of lack.
 One “good talk” about body image does not mean you can check off your list of parental expectations.
-Image Issues are like warfare, it takes many battles to find victory.
-Fight with them.
+Image Issues are like warfare- victory only comes after many battles.

 Every child with a cell phone is being pinged with glamorous temptations many times a day.
 Their closest friends are in the same season of life and seldom have more wisdom.
 They need us to help them through this.
 Please join me in making a commitment to build up the next generation more than their digital devices are tearing them down.